hartlevy/python/pycube/README.md

 #4D animations in Python
-This class allows for generation and rotation of stereoscopic 4-D animations.
+This project allows for generation and rotation of stereoscopic 4-D animations.